-After confined space entry is complete and all personnel have left work areas, confined spaces should be secured and entry permits canceled.
+After confined space entry is complete and all personnel have left work areas, confined spaces should be secured and entry permits cancelled.

-Records and canceled entry permits, including notes of problems encountered, must be retained for at least one year.
-Annual review of permits is required and programs are to be revised as necessary.
+Records and cancelled entry permits, must be retained at least until the work to which it relates is completed.
+The risk assessment is required to be recorded for at least 28 days.
+If a notifiable incident has occurred, a copy of the assessment and permit must be kept for at least 2 years.
 Comprehensive records documenting all training activities, safety drills, equipment inspections, atmospheric test results, and equipment maintenance should be kept for every entry into confined space areas.
 These records will help to ensure that proper procedures were followed and that confined space safety requirements have been properly addressed.